uCiC-app/slate/source/includes/_cards.md

 page | Unsigned Integer | Page of cards to return sort | String | Sort by 'createdAt' or likes'.
-Default is 'likes' order | String | Direction of sort, either 'ASC' for ascending or 'DESC' for descending, default is DESC
+Default is 'likes' order | String | Direction of sort, either 'ASC' for ascending or 'DESC' for descending, default is DESC cutoff | unsigned Integer | Restrict the scope of the query to the cutoff number of cards cutoffBy | String | Scopes the query to the largest likes or the most recent cutoff documents.  'likes' or 'createdAt' are supported.
+Default is 'createdAt'.

 ## Get a Specific Card